 Listen to the Cancer.Net Podcast: Pap Test–What to Expect, adapted from this content.

-A Pap test involves gathering a sample of cells from the cervix.
-The sample is placed on a glass slide and sent to a laboratory for examination under a microscope by a pathologist (a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease).
-The pathologist can identify abnormal cells, which may be precancerous or cancerous.
-If the Pap test finds an abnormality, it is most commonly related to treatable, precancerous cellular changes, rather than cervical cancer.
+A Pap test involves gathering a sample of cells from the cervix, which is the part of the uterus that opens to the vagina.
+The sample is placed on a glass slide and sent to a laboratory for examination under a microscope by a pathologist.
+A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.
+The pathologist can identify abnormal cells, which may be precancerous or cancerous, but are most often treatable, precancerous cellular changes, rather than cervical cancer.

-Some of the cells collected from the cervix during the Pap test may also be tested for a virus called the human papilloma virus (HPV).
+Some of the cells collected from the cervix during the Pap test may also be tested for the human papillomavirus, also called HPV.
 Infection with HPV is a risk factor for cervical cancer.
 HPV is most commonly passed from person to person during sexual activity.
-There are different types, or strains, of HPV, and some strains are more strongly associated with certain types of cancer.
-Cervical cancer screening guidelines recommend the HPV test with a Pap test for women with a history of abnormal cells and women older than 30.
+There are different types, or strains, of HPV, and some strains are more strongly linked with certain types of cancer.
+A doctor may test for HPV at the same time as a Pap test or after Pap test results show abnormal changes to the cervix.
 Learn more about HPV and cancer.

 The medical team

-A Pap test is typically performed in a doctor's office by a gynecologist, a medical doctor who specializes in treating diseases of the female reproductive organs.
-Pap tests are also sometimes performed by other health care professionals, including physician assistants and nurse practitioners.
-If your gynecologist is a man, a female assistant or nurse will be in the room during the Pap test.
+A Pap test is typically performed in your doctor's office by a gynecologist, a medical doctor who specializes in treating diseases of a woman’s reproductive organs.
+In addition, Pap tests are sometimes performed by other health care professionals, including physician assistants and nurse practitioners.
+If your gynecologist is a man, a female assistant or nurse may be in the room during the Pap test.

-If the results of the Pap test indicate cancer, an oncologist (a doctor who specializes in cancer) will treat the cervical cancer.
+If the results of the Pap test indicate cervical cancer, your doctor will refer you to an oncologist, a doctor who specializes in treating cancer.

 Preparing for the procedure